CylonicRaider/Instant/README.md

 ## What is this?

-Instant is a clone of the threaded chat platform [*euphoria.leet.nu*](https://euphoria.leet.nu/).
+Instant is a clone of the threaded chat platform *euphoria.io* (now at [euphoria.leet.nu](https://euphoria.leet.nu/)).
 It arose out of the developer's discontentment with some design decisions of the latter, and the desire to make something like that himself.

 ## How do I use it?